 CEO Juice Core

 The heart of our services is a task engine that is installed locally in your server.
 It schedules tasks that will extract data from your database, format it in a clear and easily readable way, and send it out via email to your specified recipients.
 It uses recipients as defined in your company’s subscriptions, which can be changed at any time on our subscription website.
 We only allow you to send to emails at a domain listed on your account with us, typically your company's main site.

 SQL Server Reporting Services (SSRS)

-When a simple email with a table of data is not enough to present data in a meaningful way, we use SSRS to extract and transform data into a report.
-Many of these reports are still automated and sent as an attachment of an email to the subscribed recipients through Core, however, another benefit is the ability for your users to run the reports on demand and modifying parameters to customize the report and see only the data that they need.
+When a simple email with a table of data is not enough to present data in a meaningful way, we use SQL Server Reporting Services (SSRS) to extract and transform data into a report.
+Many of these reports are still automated and sent as an attachment to an email to the subscribed recipients through Core However, another benefit is the ability for your users to run the reports on demand and modifying parameters to customize the report and see only the data that they need.